2calucas/software-engineering-2025-mechatronics-assessment2/Journal/Journal.md

 > I have added 2 imports including:
     > microbit |
     > utime |
-> This will help me adding clock function and detecting what time it is when adding an alarm system |
+> This will help me to add clock functions and detecting what time it is when adding an alarm system |

 -------------------------------------------------------------

 Problems
-> I have one problem though so far, this including:
+> I have one problem so far, this including:
     > Local time - from the import 'time' |
 > I do not know how to fic this as it is a browser based code editor |